Belle Isle Aquarium

 The Architecture of Belle Isle Aquarium

-The Aquarium was designed by architect Albert Kahn with a Beaux Art-style entrance, complete with an ornate arch that features two spitting dolphins and Detroit’s emblem.
+Designed by Detroit architect Albert Kahn, the aquarium first opened on August 18, 1904.
+This significant historic Detroit landmark with a Beaux Art-style entrance, complete with an ornate arch that features two spitting dolphins and Detroit’s emblem.

 One of the Belle Isle Conservancy’s goals since taking on the responsibility of the aquarium has been to restore as much of the aquarium as possible, so visitors can enjoy the historic Detroit landmark for years to come.

-One of the largest collections of air-breathing fish and the only known collection of all seven Gar species in North America make up just a fraction of this aquarium’s unique menagerie.
+The aquarium is home to one of the largest collections of air-breathing fish, as well as the only known collection of all seven Gar species in North America.
+These collections make up just a fraction of this aquarium’s unique menagerie.

 Catfish, Bichir, Arowana, and African Cichlids of all kinds help show off the diverse life found in the world’s freshwater.